Bagoum/danmokou/docs/articles/ResolutionRendering.md

 # Frame/Render Frame

-The engine runs at 120 fps and the screen runs at 60 fps (but may vary by computer).
-This means that we distinguish *render frames* as frames which precede the screen render (ie. the last frame invoked by the ETime updater loop).
+The engine runs at 120 fps (fixed) and the screen runs at 60 fps (may vary by computer).
+Unity's update call occurs according to the screen framerate, so within one Unity update call, the engine may run multiple engine frames.
+Of these multiple engine frames, the last of them is called the *render frame*, because it directly precedes Unity rendering.

 For replays to be correct, render frames must have no mechanical difference from non-render frames.